work-shop/pvd-young-makers-site/README.md

 The npm scripts have also been updated.
 You can run `npm run build` to invoke `gulp build`, if you like.
 Similarly `npm run watch` will invoke `gulp watch`.
 If you're switching to this build process from Webpack, delete your `node_modules` directory to get rid of any unneeded modules, and then run `npm install`.
 Thats it.

-## Plugin Dependencies: Wordpress

-- [Object Sync for Salesforce](https://wordpress.org/plugins/object-sync-for-salesforce/).
-This plugin provides a low-level abstraction for connecting an arbitrary salesforce instance with an arbitrary wordpress installation.
-I intend to use it as a base for keeping User data in sync between salesforce and Wordpress.

-- [WooCommerce Base](https://woocommerce.com/developers/).
-Ecommerce Manager.
-Free.
-The obvious base ecommerce package for the site.

-- [WooCommerce Stripe](https://woocommerce.com/products/stripe/).
-Payment gateway.
-Free.
-We'll use stripe for all transactions.
-We had a good experience integrating with stripe on a previous project.
-Stripe also plays well with WooCommerce Subscriptions and securely saving cards, which we'll need.

-- [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/).
-Secure Recurring Payments Scheduler. $199.00.
-Subscriptions and Recurring payments.
-We'll want to use this to manage recurring payments, as in donations and memberships.

-- [WooCommerce Product Bundles](https://docs.woocommerce.com/documentation/plugins/woocommerce/woocommerce-extensions/product-bundles/).
-For selling bundled products. $49.00.
-These may be things like a Course, and an Associate Course Fee.

-- [WooCommerce Custom Post Types Manager](http://reigelgallarde.me/doc/woocommerce-custom-post-type-manager/).
-Allows for woocommerce fields to be associated with non-product post-types. $25.99.
-We'll use this to turn each of our critical custom post types.

-- [TechCrunch WP Asynchronous Tasks](https://github.com/techcrunch/wp-async-task).
-Allows for Asynchronous request processing for WordPress in PHP: helpful because php execution environments are single-threaded, and we have a lot of processing to do at a given time.
-Free.

 ## Setting up the Development Environment.